Play by Ear

 Why is playing by ear helpful in technique?

 If you learn from the score without also 'hearing' the music in detail in your mind's ear you could be selling yourself well short of your playing potential.
+You could be persisting with an unnecessarily stilted coordination and/or long-winded mental processing.

 Can't I just use aural tests and apps?